Linear Microphone Array for Grand Piano

-This microphone system is mostly applicable to grand piano in a live sound reinforcement setting.
-It provides surprisingly good sound, good isolation from other instruments, and can provide a very good "gain before fedback" for use with stage monitors.
-It is also less affected by a closed piano lid than many other methods.
+This microphone system is used for grand piano in a live sound reinforcement setting.
+It provides surprisingly good sound, good isolation from other instruments, and can provide a very good "gain before feedback" for use with stage monitors.
+It is also less affected by a closed piano lid than almost any other method.

 The goal of the microphone mounting is to get the capsules spaced as equally as possible across the width of the keyboard.
 On the treble end of the array the capsules are very close to the hammers in order to cover the shortest strings, and on the bass end the capsules are within several inches of the hammers.